thomas-melville/myNotes/General/Career_Development/GIT/Commands.md

 	git log --grep='what am I looking for'

+	-G 'regex'

 pickaxe feature
 	search for text in the changes in each commit, the text can be added or removed

 	git log -S <text to search for>

+--stat
+	what changed in each commit

+-c
+	the actual changes

 ## reflog